mattja/nsim/README.md

 nsim
 ====
-Simulate systems from ODEs/SDEs, analyze timeseries.
+Simulate systems from ODEs or SDEs, analyze timeseries.

 Overview
 --------